 Brain Finder - Outlining The Brain

 Load an image containing an MRI head scan covering the whole brain.
+The image contrast should be such that the CSF appears dark in the image.
 This could be:

-You could also use the Brain Finder to isolate the brain on T2-weighted images, although you could not then go on to measure the atrophy.
+You can also use the Brain Finder to isolate the brain on T2-weighted images, although you could not then go on to measure atrophy, since atrophy assessment only works with T1-weighted images,

-Next, click on the button.
+Next, click on the Button to find the brain outline button.
 This starts the uniformity correction (if selected) followed by an iterative search for the brain outline.
 During the search, a progress monitor pops up, which can be cancelled at any time:

 During the brain finding operation, the ROI toolkit is disabled.